Chukwuebukaoguejiofo/Programming_cheat_sheets/database_design/database_design.md

 ```
 1NF:

-Each column should have one value.
+Each row should have a primary key
-Remove duplicate data.
+Each column should have one value, not multiple values.
-Break data at granular level.
+Each column should be of one type.
 ```

 ```